retest/docs/docs/recheck-web/tutorial/explicit-checks.md

 }
 ```

 The `@Before` annotated method creates both the `Recheck` instance to use, as well as the `ChromeDriver`.
-Notice that not all drivers work, only the ones [Selenium supports](https://docs.seleniumhq.org/about/platforms.jsp#browsers).
 The `@Test` annotated method first tells recheck to start the test (calling `startTest`), then load the Google start page into Chrome.
 Then it will recheck the current version of the page against a previous, expected version (called _Golden Master_) by invoking `check` and giving it a semantic and unique identifier.

 !!! tip
-	If you want to test only one specific ***WebElement***, you can call `check` for example like this: `re.check(driver.findElement( By.id( "hplogo" ) ), "open");`
+	If you only want to test specific GUI elements, you can also pass a single `WebElement` to the `check` method instead of the `WebDriver` to test the entire page.

 During a typical, more elaborate test, you would call `check` multiple times, each time with a unique identifier.
 Since differences are not that uncommon, we do not want our test to fail immediately.
 So the calls to the `check` method will gather all differences, but not immediately make the test fail.
 To make the test fail in case of differences, the `capTest` method is called at the end of the test.
 Should you forget to do so, then a message in the log will tell you.
 After the test finishes, the `@After` method shuts down Chrome by calling quit on the driver and makes recheck create a summary report file of all encountered changes by calling `cap`.